Pivotal Tracker Help

 Can I move a story created by an integration to another project, e.g. Bugzilla, Zendesk, Jira or Get Satisfaction?

-Since each integration is project specific, it is not possible to move stories that are linked to an external application from one project to another, via the STORIES menu.
+Because each integration is project specific, it is not possible to move stories that are linked to an external application from one project to another.
 However, you can create a story in the new project, where you can provide a link to the original story or external item.
-CSV export / import may be used for this, if you remove integration specific columns before importing.
+You can use CSV export/import for this if you remove integration specific columns before importing.